wisroot-com/xnew/README.md

 # xnew
-xnew is a javascript library for component based programming.
+xnew is a javascript library for component oriented programming.
 You can build your program as a collection of simple components.

 [**xnew website**](https://wisroot-com.github.io/xnew)